 For most destinations (including RTF and PDF), graphs are integrated with tabular output into a single file.
 For these destinations, you can use the FILE= option to tell SAS where to save your output.
-This statement would create RTF output and save it in file named Report.rtf in a folder named MyRTFFiles.
+This statement would create PDF output and save it in file named Report.pdf in a folder named MyPDFFiles.

+'''

-ODS RTF FILE = 'c:\MyRTFFiles\Report.rtf';
+ODS PDF FILE = 'c:\MyPDFFiles\Report.pdf';

+'''

 However, when you send output to the LISTING or HTML destinations, graphs are saved in individual files separate from tabular output.
-By default these files are saved in the current SAS working directory.
+By default, in SAS 9.3, these files are saved in the same folder as your SAS WORK library.
+In SAS 9.2 these files are saved in your current SAS working directory.
 (In the SAS windowing environment, the path of the current SAS working directory appears in the lower-right corner of the SAS window.)
 For the LISTING and HTML destinations, you can use the GPATH= option to tell SAS where to save individual graphs.
 This statement would save all graphs sent to the HTML destination in a folder named MyGraphs.